awatchar/satfinder-node-build-guide/README.md

 ## 13) Troubleshooting (common field issues)

+### CPE210 has link but no Internet for TinyGS
+- Confirm the Ethernet uplink does not require authentication (no captive portal / 802.1X / PPPoE)
+- Verify the uplink provides DHCP + Internet directly
+- Test the uplink with a laptop: it must browse websites **without** any login

 ### Device boots but TinyGS stays offline
 - Recheck Wi-Fi SSID/password and signal coverage
-- Confirm the correct serial port and successful flashing
+- Confirm successful flashing via the web installer
 - Power-cycle the CPE210 and confirm the LILYGO boots consistently

 ### Random reboot / unstable behavior